 Individuals attend different sorts of professional development events, but understanding their relatability can take time and effort.
-Conferences, workshops and seminars are all events that bring people together with similar interests.
+Conferences, workshops, and seminars all bring people together with similar interests.

-Although conferences, seminars, and workshops provide learning opportunities, the three have significant differences.
-In this article, we’ll take a deeper look at each.
+Although conferences, seminars, and workshops provide learning opportunities, they differ significantly.
+In this article, we’ll examine each in more detail.

 So, without further ado, let’s get into the subjects.